eclipse-keyple/keyple-website/content/learn/developer-guide/standalone-application.md

 The purpose of this section is to guide you in its use.

-### Creation of the Smart Card Service
+### Start of the smart card service

 This is the very first step in the realization of a Keyple application:

 {{< code lang="java" >}}
 // Get the instance of the SmartCardService (singleton pattern) SmartCardService smartCardService = SmartCardServiceProvider.getService();
 {{< /code >}}

 The smart card service is based on the `SmartCardService` interface, of which